Dolapo390/LITA-Sale-Analysis-pro1/README.md

    - What are the products on peak sales
    - Calculate monthly sales totals for current year.
    - Retrive the total sales for each product category.
+   - Find the sales transaction in each region.
+   - Calculate the percentage of total sales contributed by each region.

 ### Analysis
 ---------------------